componentjs/guide/component-v1.md

 This also means that Component supports multiple versions of a dependency in a single build __and__ app.
 You'll notice that components are now installed as `<user>/<repo>/<version>` instead of `<user>-<repo>`.

-Please use `^` semver ranges in your public components.
+Please use semver ranges in your public components.
+You'll notice when you `component install <user>/<repo>`, components will now be installed with a `^` if `> v1.0.0` and `~` otherwise.
 Since we're dealing with frontend development, we want as few duplicates as possible.
 But please, stop using `*`!

 ### Pinning and Updating

 Although semantic versioning is great, you still want to pin your app's dependencies to specific versions.
-Otherwise, something might break your app, and hunting the cause might be nontrivial.
+Otherwise, a dependency might break your app and hunting the cause might be nontrivial.
 So Component has added a few commands to make pinning dependencies and updating them easier.

 - `component pin` - pin all your dependencies that users semver ranges to a single version.